 But with so many dog foods on the market, how do you know what to look for and what is actually best for your dog.

 Dehydrated dog food is perhaps not as well known as other diets, but some say it combines the best of wet and dry dog foods.
-To understand more about the diet and what it involves, we asked nutritional expert George Burns from Land Of Holistic Pets to share his thoughts.
+To understand more about the diet and what it involves, we asked nutritional experts from Land Of Holistic Pets to share their thoughts.

 So firstly, let's look at exactly what dehydrated dog food is.